Humane Cat Deterrents

 Commercial Deterrents (available online):

-CatStop: This motion-activated, ultrasonic alarm emits a high-pitched sound that repels cats, but can’t be heard by humans.
-A nine-volt battery can operate up to nine months, depending on usage.
+Motion-activated, ultrasonic alarms emit a high-pitched sound that repels cats, but can’t be heard by

-CatScat: These harmless mats or carpet runners are made of flexible plastic spikes.
-Place on the ground with spike side up to discourage cats from digging.
+Harmless mats or carpet runners, made of flexible plastic spikes, discourage cats from digging.